memory-consolidation/academic-kickstart/content/authors/sfb-jaspergrendel/_index.md

 ---
 # Display name
-name: Ricardo Paricio-Montesinos
+name: Jasper Grendel

 # Username (this should match the folder name)
 authors:
-- sfb-Ricardoparicio
+- sfb-jaspergrendel

 # Is this the primary user of the site?
 superuser: false

 # Role/position
-role: PhD student
+role: Associated postdoc

 # Organizations/Affiliations
 organizations: